Natural Disaster

 Call your healthcare provider or 911 if you experience signs of labor.

-Maintain your prenatal care even if you have to evacuate.
-For example, make sure you pack your prenatal vitamins.
+Continue your prenatal care even if you have to evacuate.
+For example, make sure you pack your prenatal vitamins and a 7- to 10-day supply of any medications.

 Do your best to stay cool in extreme weather and protect yourself from any infections.